-2008 Action 20017 Included in 2017 Update Status Progress Encourage continued compliance with the NFIP and encourage non-participating cities and townships to apply.
+2008 Action Included in 2017 Update Status Progress Encourage continued compliance with the NFIP and encourage non-participating cities and townships to apply.
 Educate the public on practices and programs that assist in diminishing the effects of flooding.
-Purchase needed flood equipment including pumps and generators.
-Periodically review and update the county's EOP to address strategies in this plan and other flood missues in the county.
-Fillmore County has chosen not to revisit the 2008 mitigation actions.
-They have elected to create new Require that all LP tanks and other hazardous material tanks be anchored or tied down. actions for 2010 that are more relevant and actionable.
+Purchase needed flood equipment including pumps and generators. - Periodically review and update the county's EOP to address strategies in this plan and other flood issues in the county.
+Fillmore Cou mitigation act actions for 2016 nty has chos tions.
+They l that are mo Fillmore County has chosen not to revisit the 2008 mitigation actions.
+They have elected to create new actions for 2016 that are more relevant and actionable Require that all LP tanks and other hazardous material tanks be anchored or tied down. actions 101 201 יטור זרור למוזו מוות מרווטוומטור.
 Increase coordination and communication with HAM radio operators.
 Evaluate the locations and numbers of stream monitoring stations throughout the County, and coordinate and/or purchase additional monitoring equipment if necessary.
-Strategies: Flood Goal 4: Infrastructure improvements to prevent flooding Address storm water and drainage management issues to effectively manage high volume runoff: • Develop and implement storm water management plans.
-Encourage and explain the benefits of residue management, best management practices and grassed waterways regarding reduced runoff.
+Strategies: Flood Goal 4: Infrastructure improvements to prevent flooding Address storm water and drainage management issues to effectively manage high volume runoff: Develop and implement storm water management plans.
+Encourage and explain the benefits of residue management, best management practices and grassed water ways regarding reduced runoff.
 Upgrade, redesign or replace culverts and bridges for improved drainage and flow to prevent washouts Conduct an inventory of existing culverts and their respective drainage areas.
+Conduct an inventory of existing culvert sizing criteria.
 Involve road authorities in development of culvert sizing criteria.
-Redesign bridges that contribute to flooding by improving the flow of water and ice under/through the bridge. ng counties and DNR or other agencies to have a storm water management atershed.
-Fillmore County has chosen not to revisit the 2008 Develop a GIS layer for public drainage systems showing watershed boundaries, open ditches, tile acti actions for 2016 that are more relevant and actionable.
+Redesign bridges that contribute to flooding by improving the flow of water and ice under/ through the bridge.
+Coordinate with bordering counties and DNR or other agencies to have a storm water management plan completed for the watershed.
+Fillmore Cou mitimation and nty has chos Fillmore County has chosen not to revisit the 2008 mitiantion actions.
+They have alacted to create new Develop a GIS layer for public drainage systems showing watershed boundaries, open ditches, tile lines, etc. actions for 2010 5 that are mo actions for 2016 that are more relevant and actionable.
 Analyze the ditch systems in the county and surrounding counties and make ditch improvements where needed.
 Encourage and complete flood flow reduction projects within the county and in surrounding counties and watersheds.
 Reduce countywide flood damage to agricultural land, rural or urban development, and infrastructure by protecting against significant runoff events.
 Identify and complete flood protection and prevention projects for cities.
 Examine minimizing flooding impacts, by increased upland storage to reduce the overall volume of water transported by the ditch system and implement where feasible.